mariloutb/Bulk-Operations/docs2/pages/documentations/options-temporary-table.md

 ```

 ## TemporaryTableInsertBatchSize
-Allow you to set the number of record by batch to insert in a temporary table.
+Allows you to set the number of records by batch to insert in a temporary table.

 - Default Value: 10,000
 ### Example